foliant-docs/foliant-nim/README.rst

 a shortcut for generating a Docx file and uploading it.

 For the upload to work, you need to have a so called *client secret* file.
-By default, foliant tries to find it in the directory it was invoked in, but you can specify the path to it with `--secret` option.
+By default, Foliant tries to find it in the directory it was invoked in, but you can specify the path to it with `--secret` option.

 Client secret file is obtained through Google API Console.
 You probably don't